 - Customers are investing in new HVAC technology

 - More demand for sustainable HVAC systems

 - HVAC businesses are using software to automate work

 1. HVAC industry revenue is growing

 Overall, the HVAC market is trending in a great direction.
-These statistics show just how much the industry is changing and growing in 2022:
+These statistics show just how much the industry has changed and grown in the last two years: